databendlabs/databend/docs/doc/30-reference/30-sql/00-ddl/20-table/10-ddl-create-table.md

 CREATE TRANSIENT TABLE ...
 ```

 ### CREATE TABLE ...
-SNAPSHOT_LOCATION ...
+SNAPSHOT_LOCATION

 Creates a table and inserts data from a snapshot file.

 Databend automatically creates snapshots when data updates occur, so a snapshot can be considered as a view of your data at a time point in the past.
-Databend may store many snapshots of a table (depending on the number of update operations you performed) for the Time Travle feature that allows you to query, back up, and restore from a previous version of your data within the retention period (24 hours by default).
+Databend may store many snapshots of a table (depending on the number of update operations you performed) for the Time Travel feature that allows you to query, back up, and restore from a previous version of your data within the retention period (24 hours by default).

 This command enables you to insert the data stored in a snapshot file when you create a table.
 Please note that the table you create must have same column definations as the data from the snapshot.